 B.S.
 Biological Engineering, Massachusetts Institute of Technology

-Renae is a rotating MSTP student using human metabolic models and multi-omics to investigate the gastrointestinal (GI) cancer space.
+Renae is an MSTP student using human metabolic models and multi-omics to investigate the gastrointestinal (GI) cancer space.
 Their research interests include the healthful and harmful interactions between humans and their microbiome with a focus on GI disease and infection.
 They are excited for the opportunity to approach these issues from the systems biology perspective.